snowplow-archive/snowplow.github.com/_posts/2015-03-xx-snowplow-r63-xxx-released.md

 category: Releases
 ---

+ISSUES AND QUESTIONS

+Redshift: removed primary key constraint on event_id (#1187)

+TODO: ping Fred about versioning the canonical event model

+TODO: ping Fred about updating the enriched event in elasticsearch JSON Scheam

+KCL - CAN YOU ONLY START FROM TRIM_HORIZON OR LATEST?

 We are pleased to announce the immediate availability of Snowplow 63, XXX.
-This is a major release which adds in two new enrichments, enhances existing enrichments and significantly updates our enriched event model for loading into Redshift, Elasticsearch and Postgres.
+This is a major release which adds two new enrichments, upgrades existing enrichments and significantly updates our Canonical Event Model for loading into Redshift, Elasticsearch and Postgres.

-The new and enhanced enrichments are as follows:
+The new and upgraded enrichments are as follows:

 1. New enrichment: parsing useragent strings using the
 2. New enrichment: converting the money amounts in e-commerce transactions into xxx
-3. Enhanced: xxx
+3. Upgraded: xxx
-4. Enhanced: our existing
+4. Upgraded: our existing
-5. Enhanced: xxx
+5. Upgraded: xxx

-This has been a huge team effort -  with particular thanks going to Snowplow winterns [Aalekh Nigam] [xxx] (2014/15) and [Jiawen Zhou] [xxx] (2013/14) for their work on the new enrichments and the underpinning scala-forex library respectively.
+This release has been a huge team effort - with particular thanks going to Snowplow winterns [Aalekh Nigam] [aalekh] (2014/15) and [Jiawen Zhou] [xxx] (2013/14) for their work on the new enrichments and the foundational [scala-forex library] [scala-forex] respectively.

 1. [xxx]()
 2. [xxx]()